fpsom/elixir-ml-biostats-hackathon/README.md

 > Software Carpentry will show João how to write shell scripts to count the lines and crop the right range for each file, and how to use R to read these files and calculate the required statistics.
 It will also show him how to put his programs and files under version control so that he can re-run analyses and figure out which results may have been affected by changes.

-## What Are The Learning Objectives?
+## What Are The Learning Outcomes?

 Once you have an idea of your intended audience, the next step is to think through the goals for your workshop.
-These goals are usually communicated through _learning objectives_.
+These goals are usually communicated through _learning outcomes_.
 We need to be realistic about what audience can learn in the time available (1-2 days).
-Having specific objectives helps avoid creep in lesson scope.
+Having specific outcomes helps avoid creep in lesson scope.
 Bloom's Taxonomy can help with this:

 _"By the end of the [lesson|section], learners will be able to..."_